Yetalon/finalproject/README.md

 ## Introduction

-Blazor User Management System is a user-friendly application designed for managing user accounts and associated data securely.
-The project includes both a **Blazor WebAssembly frontend** and an **ASP.NET Core Web API backend**, using SQLite as the database.
+Blazor Password Manager is .
+The project includes both a **Blazor frontend** and an **ASP.NET Core Web API backend**, using SQLite as the database.

 ---